julian-molina/Documentation/pages/contributing/contributing-icons.md

 The <a href='https://github.com/Superalgos/Graphics' rel='nofollow' rel='noopener' target='_blank'>Graphics repository</a> holds all the icons, including source vector files and PNG files in different sizes.
 The repo is organized by ```type of icon > file format / size```.

-Do not *clone* or *download* the repository.
+{% include important.html content="Do not *clone* or *download* the repository.
 It is important that you *fork* it instead.
 When you fork the repository, GitHub creates a fork (a live copy) of the repository under your GitHub account.
-This allows GitHub to keep track of your fork and allows you to maintain your fork in sync with the upstream (original) repository, as well as submitting your contributions, via *Pull Requests* (PR).
+This allows GitHub to keep track of your fork and allows you to maintain your fork in sync with the upstream (original) repository, as well as submitting your contributions, via *Pull Requests* (PR)." %}

+Once you have an account with GitHub, simply click the *Fork* button while standing on the <a href='https://github.com/Superalgos/Graphics' rel='nofollow' rel='noopener' target='_blank'>Graphics repository</a> page.

+{% include image.html file='contributing/icons-fork-repository.png' url='yes' max-width='100' caption='Find the Fork button on the top-right corner of the screen.' %}

 Once your fork is up and running under your GitHub account, then you will *clone* your fork to your local machine (using GitHub Desktop if you choose to), so that you may work on the files locally.

+### 3. Clone the ```develop``` Branch of Your Fork

+The actual work is done in your machine, on a clone of your fork, more precisely on the ```develop``` branch.
+Use GitHub Desktop to make the clone, so that you may use the app to maintain both clone and fork in sync.
+Remember, do not clone the original Superalgos Grphics repository; you must clone your fork instead, and the ```develop``` branch in particular!

-### 3. Coordinate with the Design Group
+### 4. Join the Design Group

 The <a href='https://t.me/superalgosuxui' rel='nofollow' rel='noopener' target='_blank'>Superalgos UX/UI Design</a> group is where you will coordinate with other designers which icons you will work on, so as not to duplicate efforts.
 Once you have a clear understanding of the task at hand, you may start creating!

+## Workflow

-### 4. Work in Your Local Machine
+### 1. Work in Your Local Machine

 You will produce all the work locally, using your preferred vector design software package.